WATCH TV

 First built in 537 as a cathedral, Hagia Sophia was converted into a mosque in 1453, following the conquest of Constantinople by Sultan Fatih Mehmet, and served as a mosque until 1935, when it was changed into a museum.

-2. Spend Ramadan in Bosnia & Herzegovina
+3. Spend Ramadan in Bosnia & Herzegovina

-Just over half of Bosnia and Hezegovina’s population is Muslim.
+Just over half of Bosnia and Herzegovina’s population is Muslim.
 A highlight of a trip here is the Sarajevo Ramadan Festival, an annual event, which showcases the contribution of the Muslim community to life in Bosnia and Herzegovina, including concerts of Islamic music, exhibitions of painting or calligraphy, lectures, films, poetry reading and other activities.

-What is a traditional iftar meal in Bosnia?
+What is a traditional Iftar meal in Bosnia?

-A traditional iftar meal here would not be complete without somun or lepinja a type of Balkan flatbread.
+A traditional Iftar meal here would not be complete without somun or lepinja a type of Balkan flatbread.
 In Sarajevo, it is traditional for it to be accompanied by a soup-like dish made from kaymak (clotted cream), cheese and eggs, known as topa.

 Often, this will be followed by Begova corba, a traditional chicken soup named after the local name for the Ottoman provincial governors.
 For a main course try the traditional meatballs known as cevapcici, cooked in a charcoal oven, often accompanied by different types of dolma, stuffed aubergine, courgette or pepper, filled with seasoned mincemeat and rice.